TheCandidStartup/TheCandidStartup.github.io/_drafts/denormalized-relational-database-grid-view.md

 Perhaps you've decided to drop the foreign key constraint that ensures an issue always has a valid project id.
 Maybe your concern is performance, maybe you're trying to do some complex operation where the constraints are temporarily violated.
 Doesn't matter.
 The important thing is to realize that you will, at some point, end up with issues in the database with a junk or missing project id.

 This is a serious problem for a multi-tenant application.
 You are managing data on behalf of multiple customers.
-At the very minimum you need to keep track of what data belongs to what customer.
+At the very minimum, you need to keep track of what data belongs to what customer.
 In [many jurisdictions](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), customers have a legal right to a copy of all their data or to have it deleted on request.

 If you have issues with a junk or missing project id, you have no way of knowing which customer owns them.
 Our schema relies on consistent relationships between issue, project and tenant to determine the tenant id that owns each issue.
 If you remove the constraint, you need to find another way of ensuring we can't lose track of which customer owns each issue.